daviswpeterson/assignment-5-information-retrieval-from-real-data/README.md

 since each class (year of my life) have different amounts of YouTube videos watched, I'll have to account for that in gamma.
 This dictionary is computed in train and used in gamma.

+**How to use:**

 ### gamma()

+While gamma is very similar to its original model, some extra data was needed to make precise calculations.
+Instead of assuming that the distributions of classes was equal, I brought in the exact amount of each class into gamma via a dictionary.

+**How to use:**

 ### runner

+Runner has been completely revamped.
+The original code has been completely altered via user input.
+This had the positive side effect of making testing of the accuracy much easier.
+I had to add a method to support turning user inputs into dictionaries.

+**How to use:**